A topic from the subject of Organic Chemistry in Chemistry.

 Key Points

-- Alcohols can form hydrogen bonds with each other and with other polar molecules.
+• Alcohols can form hydrogen bonds with each other and with other polar molecules.
+This contributes to their higher boiling points compared to similar sized hydrocarbons.

-- Ethers cannot form hydrogen bonds with each other, but they can form hydrogen bonds with other polar molecules.
+• Ethers cannot form hydrogen bonds with each other, but they can form hydrogen bonds with other polar molecules.
+Their boiling points are generally lower than alcohols of comparable molecular weight.

 Main Concepts

 Alcohols have the general structure R-OH, where R is an alkyl or aryl group.
-The hydroxyl group (-OH) is a polar functional group, which means that it has a partial negative charge on the oxygen atom and a partial positive charge on the hydrogen atom.
-This polarity allows alcohols to form hydrogen bonds with each other and with other polar molecules.
+The hydroxyl group (-OH) is a polar functional group, possessing a partial negative charge on the oxygen atom and a partial positive charge on the hydrogen atom.
+This polarity, and the ability to form hydrogen bonds, significantly impacts their physical and chemical properties.

 Ethers have the general structure R-O-R', where R and R' are alkyl or aryl groups.
-The ether oxygen atom is not as polar as the hydroxyl oxygen atom, so ethers cannot form hydrogen bonds with each other.
-However, ethers can form hydrogen bonds with other polar molecules.
+The ether oxygen atom is less polar than the hydroxyl oxygen in alcohols, resulting in weaker intermolecular forces and different properties.
+While they cannot hydrogen bond to each other, their oxygen atom can accept hydrogen bonds from other molecules containing O-H or N-H bonds.

 Lucas Test to Distinguish Alcohols